moby-it/cosmic-jack/devlogs.md

 I'm working towards integrating music.
 Music is very important.
 I should sync some basic enemy animation with the beat.
 I've managed to get the beat time for each wave and now I have to sync this with an animation.
 Due to the fact that enemy colliders will change on animation, this **should** be something the player can leverage.

+## 7/2/2025 14:26

+After some thought, it's clear that the prototype has to have music.
+Enemy spawns have to be on-beat, and fruit explosions are also on-beat.
+I have to implement both so that I can then focus on level design, which in this game and every puzzle game, is where I _should_ spend most of my time.